fun-redoc/AoC2024/README.md

 ##### Observations:

 + the `find regexp` command in abap is very powerful.
-+ using sorted tables is kind of clumsy, i still miss arrays, but was it works none the less.
++ using sorted tables is kind of clumsy, i still miss arrays, but it works none the less.
-+ mixing old an new abap symtax is konfusing, the compiler is not very strong.
++ mixing old an new abap syntax is confusing, the compiler is not very strong.
-+ have to look up the `reduce` and `for` statements which I've found accidentally.
++ have to look up the `reduce` and `for` statements which I've found accidentally see [ABAP help](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abenconstructor_expression_reduce.htm)

 ### Day 2